 How much financial aid is available to THSU students?

-- The amount of available financial aid a student may be eligible for depends on each student’s Cost of Attendance, as well as his/her enrollment status, year in school, and Expected Family Contribution.
+- Financial aid is available for those who qualify.
+The amount of available financial aid a student may be eligible for depends on each student’s Cost of Attendance, as well as his/her enrollment status, year in school, and Expected Family Contribution.

 - The Cost of Attendance consists of the direct costs for a program, such as tuition and fees, as well as estimated living expenses for the period of enrollment/term.